JohnAllAlong/Just-The-Docs-Team-1-Fork/docs/github-workflow.md

 # Team Git Workflow

-Git workflows are methods or procedures that dictate how developers interact with the Git system to achieve effective team collaboration.
+**Git workflows** are *methods* or *procedures* that dictate how developers interact with the Git system to achieve effective team collaboration.

-Some of the popular workflows used by teams are:
+### Some of the popular workflows used by teams are:
-- Centralized Workflow
+1. Centralized Workflow
-- Feature Branch Workflow
+2. Feature Branch Workflow
-- Forking Workflow
+3. Forking Workflow

-# Centralized Workflow
+# 1. Centralized Workflow

 All developers work directly on a single branch, often main or master .
 Simple and similar to Subversion-style workflows.